datalad-handbook/book/docs/basics/101-121-siblings.rst

 This shows us that there is an additional file, and it also shows us that there is a difference in ``notes.txt``!
 Let's ask :gitcmd:`diff` to show us what the differences in detail (note that it is a shortened excerpt, cut in the middle to reduce its length):
+Again, check the :windows-wit:`on using 'git diff' <ww-git-diff-calls>` too.

 .. index::
    pair: corresponding branch; in adjusted mode
    pair: show dataset modification; on Windows with Git
    pair: diff; DataLad command
-.. windows-wit:: Please use 'git diff main..remotes/roommate/main'
+.. windows-wit:: 'git diff' needs the corresponding branch
+   :name: ww-git-diff-calls
+   :float: tb

    .. include:: topic/adjustedmode-gitdiff-remote.rst